Step 3. Specify Microsoft Exchange Connection Settings

-At this step of the wizard, specify a Microsoft Exchange server to which you want to connect, provide user credentials, assign appropriate permissions and configure advance settings.
+At this step of the wizard, specify a Microsoft Exchange server to which you want to connect, provide authentication credentials, assign permissions and configure advanced settings.

 To specify connection settings to the on-premises Microsoft Exchange server, do the following: